mohit2978/Springboot/003.rest api and microservices/002.notes/002.rest API/000notes.md

 ```

-to give status code we use ResponseEntity!! there are various ways to send ResponseEntity you can see that while development!!
+to give status code along with response body we use ResponseEntity!! there are various ways to send ResponseEntity you can see that while development!!

 can see various status code in http.class